 As hypotheses to explain this gender bias, there are sex hormone or sex chromosome involvement theory.
 However, it is difficult to explain for AIDs, which is common in young people.
-There is a report that the presence or absence of pregnancy history was the only influence on the onset in multivariate analysis in primary biliary cirrhosis with a female-to-male ratio of 9:1 (Parikh-Patel et al., 2002).
-Approximately 8% of females after pregnancy develop postpartum autoimmune thyroiditis (Stagnaro-Green et al., 2004).
-These findings suggest that pregnancy is intensely involved in developing female-dominant AIDs.
-Nelson et al. focused on natural microchimerism (Mc) as an etiology of systemic sclerosis (SSc) because of the similar phenotypes of SSc and chronic graft-versus-host-disease (cGVHD) after BMT (Nelson et al., 1998).
-Mc is the state in which another individual's cells are mixed in small amounts.
+There is a report that the presence or absence of pregnancy history was the only influence on the onset in multivariate analysis in primary biliary cirrhosis with a female-to-male ratio of 9:1.4 Approximately 8% of females after pregnancy develop postpartum autoimmune thyroiditis.5 These findings suggest that pregnancy is intensely involved in developing female-dominant AIDs.
+Nelson et al. focused on natural microchimerism (Mc) as an etiology of systemic sclerosis (SSc) because of the similar phenotypes of SSc and chronic graft-versus-host-disease (cGVHD) after BMT.6 Mc is the state in which another individual's cells are mixed in small amounts.
 Mammals exchange each other's cells between the mother and the fetus through the placenta.
-In the case of stem cells, they can be established over several decades (Bianchi et al., 1996).
-It is not a rare occurrence, but it happens frequently and can be said to be the fate of mammals.
-The Mc caused by pregnancy is called natural Mc, while that caused by medical procedures such as blood transfusion and organ transplantation is called artificial Mc (Shrivastava et al., 2019).
-Male cells were detected in 59% of SSc females in the blood (25% in controls) (Nelson et al., 1998).
-Since then, fetal-derived Mc (FMc) cells and mother-derived Mc (MMc) cells have been detected with various AIDs (Nelson et al., 2012).
-Nelson et al. suggest that the involvement of Mc in AIDs may be due to the relationship of HLA between Mc and the host.
+In the case of stem cells, they can be established over several decades.7 It is not a rare occurrence, but it happens frequently and can be said to be the fate of mammals.
+The Mc caused by pregnancy is called natural Mc, while that caused by medical procedures such as blood transfusion and organ transplantation is called artificial Mc.8 Male cells were detected in 59% of SSc females in the blood (25% in controls).6 Since then, fetal-derived Mc (FMc) cells and mother-derived Mc (MMc) cells have been detected with various AIDs.9 Nelson et al. suggest that the involvement of Mc in AIDs may be due to the relationship of human leukocyte antigen (HLA) between Mc and the host.
 However, there is no clear explanation for the mechanisms underlying AIDs development and the female predominance etc., indicating the presence of a missing link between AIDs and Mc.
 The author speculated that the Mc hypothesis has the highest possibility of explaining the female predominance among the many AIDs etiology theories and that the gender of Mc cells and host cells, which are in an allogeneic relationship, determines the gender bias of AIDs.